 3. COME UP WITH A PLAN

-The credit score is a number, typically between 300 and 850, that can affect your everyday life.
-A low credit score could lead to being denied for loans or lower interest rates on those loans.
+A credit score is a number, typically between 300 and 850, that can affect your everyday life.
+A low credit score could lead to being denied loans or lower interest rates on those loans.
 There are things you can do to manage your credit score such as paying bills on time and staying within the limit of your credit card.
 If you have any questions about how to improve your credit rating please contact us at: (phone number) or visit our website (website address).
-We will provide you with information about what it takes to improve your credit rating so that you can be better prepared before taking on big ticket items like buying a car or house in the future.
+We will provide you with information about what it takes to improve your credit rating so that you can be better prepared before taking on big-ticket items like buying a car or house in the future.

 4. SHARE A CREDIT CARD ACCOUNT

 The average credit score in America is between 620 and 680.
-This means that nearly half the population has a lower than average credit score, with many of these people having scores below 600.
+This means that nearly half the population has a lower-than-average credit score, with many of these people having scores below 600.
 With a lack of financial literacy, it can be difficult to know how to improve your credit score or what you need to do if you are struggling financially.
 One way some people have found success is by opening up a shared credit card account with their spouse or significant other and sharing responsibility for paying off monthly balances on time each month.
-By doing this, one person’s good behavior will help increase the other person’s credit score as well!
+By doing this, one person's good behavior will help increase the other person's credit score as well!

 5. OPEN A JOINT ACCOUNT